• Skip to primary navigation

 7. Repeat creating four black, curved stripes across each cookie.

-8. Pinch off small pieces of black modeling chocolate and roll into a cone.
+8. Pinch off small pieces of black modeling chocolate and roll them into cones.

 9. Attach along the bottom edge of the cookie to create the bee's stinger.